Proper Dental Hygiene Instructions and Prevention tips at your Indooroopilly Dentist

 Your local family dentists at Heritage Dental Group, are committed to providing you with the proper oral hygiene instructions tailored according to your needs.
 It is never too late to start on good oral health habits.

-As part of proper dental hygiene and prevention, We recommend you visit your dentist every 6-12 months for a regular check-up and scale & clean.
+As part of proper dental hygiene and prevention, We recommend you visit the dentist every 6-12 months for a regular check-up and scale & clean.
 No matter how well you are brushing your teeth, tartar or calculus will build up on your teeth which can only be removed by your experienced professional dentist.
-Your dentist will thoroughly clean your teeth, polish and floss.
-Your dentist will also assess your teeth and gums and give you brushing and flossing instruction to improve your oral health at home.
+Our dentist at Heritage Dental Group will thoroughly clean your teeth, polish and floss.
+The dentist will also assess your teeth and gums and give you brushing and flossing instruction to improve your oral health at home.
 These regular visits helps your dentist to track your oral health and if there are any developing dental issues, fix them on time.

 - Preventative care is cheaper – As we all know it is cheaper to prevent dental problems then to treat it.
 Regular dental check-up and scale and clean appointments helps in tracking your oral health and preventing any dental problems.